TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Setup of baseline models

 \section{Setup of baseline models}

-In this section, we describe the baseline models that were initially agreed upon by the two teams before performing separate and independent lens modelling.
-The summary of the baseline models is \begin{itemize}[left=5pt] \item Mass profile of the central deflector, using two \ajs{families} of mass models: \begin{enumerate}[left=0pt] \item power-law profile \item composite profile -- elliptical NFW potential for the dark component, \ajs{superposition of three Chameleon profiles (hereafter, triple Chameleon profile) in convergence} for the luminous component, \end{enumerate}
+In this section we describe the baseline models that were initially agreed upon by the two teams before performing separate and independent lens modelling. \lreply{In our baseline models, we use two families of mass models for the central deflector: (i) a power-law profile, and (ii) a composite profile with an elliptical NFW potential for the dark component and a \ajs{superposition of three Chameleon profiles (hereafter, triple Chameleon profile) in convergence} for the luminous component.
+We also add external shear to both types of mass model.
+For the light profile of the central deflector, we adopt a triple S\'ersic profile in all three bands in the models with the power-law mass profile.
+In the models with the composite mass profile, however, we adopt a triple Chameleon light profile in the F160W band linked with the triple Chameleon mass profile and a triple S\'ersic profile in the UVIS bands.}